farhat-lab/metatools_ncbi/README.rst

 * module available on Conda ✕
 * the code that converts sequencing runs and bioprojects to biosamples is too slow

+Version 0.2.1

+* bin/metatools_convert was not included in setup.py (bugfix)

 Version 0.2.0

 * added functionality ("metatools_convert") to convert a list of NCBI IDs (e.g. sequencing runs, bioprojects) to biosamples, when possible (feature)